Envek/aws-sam-typescript-layers-example/README.md

             Method: GET
 ```

+### Debugging

+You can debug with external debugger by this manual: [Step-through debugging Node.js functions locally ](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging-nodejs.html)

+ 1. Run `sam local invoke` with `--debug-port` option.

+    ```sh
+    $ sam local invoke getAllItemsFunction --env-vars=env.json --event events/event-get-all-items.json --debug-port 5858
+    ```

+    It will wait for debugger to attach before starting execution of the function.

+ 2. Place a breakpoint where needed (yes, right in TypeScript code).

+ 3. Start external debugger.
+In Visual Studio Code you can just press F5.

 ## Add a resource to your application
 The application template uses AWS SAM to define application resources.
 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources, such as functions, triggers, and APIs.
 For resources that aren't included in the [AWS SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), you can use the standard [AWS CloudFormation resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).